Good to know

 4. Material

-• Bottle holders behind or under the saddle
+- Bottle cages behind or under the saddle

-• Drinking bottles made of non-deformable materials such as glass, aluminum, etc.
+- Water bottles made of non-deformable materials such as glass or aluminium

 5. General

-The Engadin Cycling Marathon takes place exclusively on roads that are not closed to traffic.
+The Engadin Cycle Marathon takes place exclusively on public roads that are not closed to traffic.

 6. Rating

-The following categorization applies to the courses of the Engadin Cycling Marathon:
+The following categorisation applies to the routes of the Engadin Cycle Marathon:

 La Cuorta, La Svizra, Combination La Cuorta + La Svizra